 3. Practice receiving

-Because I can still get uncomfortable receiving from others, I prefer to turn all of this into a game I play with the universe.
-A love-affair of sorts.
+Because I can still get uncomfortable receiving from others, I prefer to turn all of this into a game I play with the universe—a love-affair of sorts.

-Because in essence, it has nothing to do with them, and everything to do with you valuing yourself enough to receive.
+Because, in essence, it has nothing to do with them and everything to do with you valuing yourself enough to receive.

 4. Honor yourself